Harold Robbins

-Harold Robbins (May 21, 1916 – October 14, 1997) was an American author.
+Harold Robbins (born Francis Kane; May 21, 1916 – October 14, 1997) was an American author.
 One of the best-selling writers of all time, he wrote over 25 best-sellers, selling over 750 million copies in 32 languages.

 Early life

-Robbins was born Harold Rubin in New York City in 1916, the son of Frances "Fannie" Smith and Charles Rubin.
-His parents were well-educated Jewish emigrants from the Russian Empire, his father from Odessa and his mother from Neshwies (Nyasvizh), south of Minsk.
+Robbins was born Francis Kane to unknown parents in New York City in 1916.
+He was adopted by Frances "Fannie" Smith and Charles Rubin, well-educated Jewish emigrants from the Russian Empire, his father from Odessa and his mother from Neshwies (Nyasvizh), south of Minsk.
 Robbins later falsely claimed to be a Jewish orphan who had been raised in a Catholic boys' home.
 Instead he was raised by his father, a pharmacist, and his stepmother, Blanche, in Brooklyn.

 Robbins dropped out of high school at 15 to enlist in the U.S. Navy.
 He claimed to have served on a submarine that was torpedoed, leaving him as the sole survivor; in fact, no U.S. submarines were torpedoed during the 1930s.

 Robbins worked a variety of jobs, including errand boy, bookies' runner, and inventory clerk in a grocers.
 He was employed by Universal Pictures from 1940 to 1957, starting off as a clerk and rising to an executive.